archetyped/simple-lightbox/readme.txt

 === Plugin Name ===
 Contributors: archetyped
-Tags: lightbox, gallery, photography, images
-Requires at least: 3.0
+Tags: lightbox, gallery, photography, images, theme, template, style Requires at least: 3.0
 Tested up to: 3.0.4
 Stable tag: trunk

-A simple and customizable Lightbox for Wordpress
+A simple, themeable, and customizable Lightbox for Wordpress

 == Description ==
-Simple Lightbox is a very simple and customizable lightbox that is easy to add to your Wordpress website
+Simple Lightbox is a very simple and customizable lightbox that is easy to add to your Wordpress website.
+It also [supports themes](http://archetyped.com/lab/slb-registering-themes/), so it can be fully integrated with your site's theme.

 #### Customization
 Options for customizing the lightbox behavior are located in the **Settings > Media** admin menu in the **Lightbox Settings** section (or just click the **Settings** link below the plugin's name when viewing the list of installed plugins)

+* **New: Theme selection**
 * Customizable UI Text
 * Enable/Disable Lightbox Functionality (Default: Enabled)
 * Enable Lightbox depending on Page Type (Home, Pages, Archive, etc.)